leangjia/blender_docs/trunk/blender_docs/manual/editors/timeline.rst

 Show Seconds :kbd:`Ctrl-T`
    Whether to show the time in the X axis and the *Playhead* as frames (based on the FPS) or as seconds.
-Lock Time to Other Windows
+Sync Visible Range
-   It synchronizes the horizontal panning and scale of the current editor with the other editors (Graph, Dope Sheet, NLA) when this option is set.
+   It synchronizes the horizontal panning and scale of the current editor with the other editors (Graph, Dope Sheet, NLA, Sequencer) when this option is set.
-   That way you always have these editors showing an identical part of the time you work on.
+   That way you always have these editors showing an identical section of frames.
 Show Markers
    Shows the markers region.
 When disabled, the `Markers Menu`_ is also hidden and markers operators are not available in this editor.